Aggreko: Leading Safety Program

 "Working with Aggreko to create and deliver a blended learning experience that enabled managers and supervisors to change their safety behaviour was rewarding…even more so when the programme was translated from English into 7 languages, making it a truly global learning experience." - Brenig Moore, Technical Director at Astutis

 Coached, Face-to-Face Session

 After completing the online modules, learners were encouraged to put their knowledge and understanding into practice in a one-day group session.
-To emphasise the importance of the program, create a business-wide approach to safety, and boost relationships, the sessions were led by an Aggreko HSE manager.
+An Aggreko HSE manager led the session so they could emphasise the importance of the program, create a business-wide approach to safety, and boost relationships.

 The session was split into two parts.
 During the first, the group studied incidents based on Aggreko case studies.
 They explored how these incidents occurred and how they could have been prevented.
-Specifically, they looked at the actions managers and supervisors could have taken to prevent unsafe actions.
+Specifically, they looked at the measures that managers and supervisors could have taken to prevent unsafe actions.

 The group also recapped on how accidents happen along with a review of hazard identification and risk assessment.
 This acted as a knowledge checking exercise to reinforce the learning outcomes of the online modules.

 The second part of the day centred on the leadership role of the manager and supervisor.
 They looked at how they can shape their teams approach and attitude to safety through observation, engagement, intervention, positive reinforcement and leading by example.
 This acted as a reinforcement of Aggreko’s expectations of managers and supervisors, and their responsibilities for safety.